BT Deals For New Customers 2023 | Broadband And TV Offers

 Is BT’s router any good?

 Nearly all BT Broadband deals come with the BT Smart Hub 2 Wi-Fi router.
-Some standard ADSL broadband plans include the Home Hub 4, but these will be phased out soon.

 The Smart Hub 2 is quite good for a free router included by a broadband provider.
-It has everything you’d expect from a modern Wi-Fi router, including dual band 2.4Ghz and 5GHz Wi-Fi, and smart channel selection, helping to minimise Wi-Fi interference and ensure a better connection.
+It has everything you’d expect from a modern Wi-Fi router, including dual-band 2.4Ghz and 5GHz Wi-Fi, and smart channel selection, helping to minimise Wi-Fi interference and ensure a better connection.

-However, it also includes some things which are quite nice to have from a free router.
-It has seven antennae, rather than the typical five, and as a result, the Wi-Fi signal strength on offer is very good.
+It also includes some things which are quite nice to have from a free router.
+The Smart Hub 2 has seven antennae, rather than the typical five, and as a result, the Wi-Fi signal strength on offer is very good.
 Plus, the Smart Hub 2 will reboot itself automatically if it detects that it needs to, in order to improve performance.

 Is BT’s set top box any good?